 If you withdraw from the University or drop classes within an enrollment period, keep the following in mind:

 The percent of tuition refunded is based on the date of withdrawal.
-Course fees are not refundable.
-This refund schedule is for the Standard Part of Term only.
+Course fees are

 Students who drop classes during the fall or spring semesters and do not withdraw from the University may only receive a 100 percent refund in the difference in tuition costs during the first two weeks of classes.
 No refunds are given for changing enrollment and dropping classes once the third week of classes has begun.